cs1302uga/cs1302-hw04/README.md

 1. Make sure that all Java files pass the `checkstyle` audit.

 1. You just utilized inheritance to reduce the amount of code needed to create a new class!
-Your `Square` class has everything a `Square` has.
+Your `Square` class has everything a `Rectangle` has.
 How much new code did you need to write?
-   Use `wc` to check your coder stats!
+   Use `wc` to check your code stats!

    1. How many lines are in `Rectangle.java`?
    1. How many lines are in `Square.java`?

    Contrary to popular belief, fewer lines of code is usually better.
-Also, if you need to make a change to a `Rectangle` method, then this change will propogate throughout all descendants in your heirarchy that don't explicitly perform an override of the relevant method.
+Also, if you need to make a change to a `Rectangle` method, then this change will propogate throughout all descendants in your hierarchy that don't explicitly perform an override of the relevant method.

 1. Tell Git to track changes made to your `Square.java` file using the `git add` command, then commit the changes to your local copy of the repository.
 Be sure to include a good log message using